ostartt/Klymko-PMI-34-Arranger/README.md

 # Klymko-PMI-34-Arranger
-Web load balancer to calculate combinations, permutations and arrangements
+Web load balancer to get permutations of a given string